Smart contract: Applications

 In 1998, Szabo proposed that smart contract infrastructure can be implemented by replicated asset registries and contract execution using cryptographic hash chains and Byzantine fault-tolerant replication.
 Askemos implemented this approach in 2002 using Scheme (later adding SQLite) as the contract script language.

-One proposal for using bitcoin for replicated asset registration and contract execution is called "colored coins".
+One proposal for using Bitcoin for replicated asset registration and contract execution is called "colored coins".
 Replicated titles for potentially arbitrary forms of property, along with replicated contract execution, are implemented in different projects.

 As of 2015, UBS was experimenting with "smart bonds" that use the bitcoin blockchain in which payment streams could hypothetically be fully automated, creating a self-paying instrument.

 Inheritance wishes could hypothetically be implemented automatically upon registration of a death certificate by means of smart contracts.
 Birth certificates can also work together with smart contracts.

 Chris Snook of Inc.com suggests smart contracts could also be used to handle real estate transactions and could be used in the field of title records and in the public register.

 Seth Oranburg and Liya Palagashvili argue that smart contracts could also be used in employment contracts, especially temporary employment contracts, which according to them would benefit the employer.

-Smart contract on block chain technology for smart villages

 Security issues

 The transactions data from a blockchain-based smart contract is visible to all users in the blockchain.
 The data provides cryptographic view of the transactions, however, this leads to a situation where bugs, including security holes, are visible to all yet may not be quickly fixed.
 Such an attack, difficult to fix quickly, was successfully executed on The DAO in June 2016, draining approximately US$50 million worth of Ether at the time, while developers attempted to come to a solution that would gain consensus.
 The DAO program had a time delay in place before the hacker could remove the funds; a hard fork of the Ethereum software was done to claw back the funds from the attacker before the time limit expired.
 Other high-profile attacks include the Parity multisignature wallet attacks, and an integer underflow/overflow attack (2018), totaling over US$184 million.

 Issues in Ethereum smart contracts, in particular, include ambiguities and easy-but-insecure constructs in its contract language Solidity, compiler bugs, Ethereum Virtual Machine bugs, attacks on the blockchain network, the immutability of bugs and that there is no central source documenting known vulnerabilities, attacks and problematic constructs.